Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/_index.en.md

 This entails a slightly different folder structure in the `ui` folder of your app, as well as a new `layout-sets.json` file.
 This used to be optional, but as of v4 it is required, even for apps with only a single data step.
 See the [documentation on layout sets](/app/development/ux/pages/layout-sets) for more information.

+## Custom receipt pages do not work (temporarily)

+The functionality for custom receipt pages has been temporarily removed in the v4 release candidate, but will be re-introduced in a future release, prior to the stable `v4.0.0` release.
+The configuration for custom receipt pages will move elsewhere, and this section will be updated with more information when available.

 ## Language and text resource changes